 - Administration Disbands Climate Science Advisory Committee

 - President Issues Executive Order To Expedite Infrastructure Reviews, Revoke Flood Management Standard

 Regarding the Flood Management Standard, the delayed impact of this decision is more obvious and an egregious mistake, as well – the historic flooding of Houston during Hurricane Harvey caused unprecedented economic damage, and the full effects of Hurricane Maria on Puerto Rico are yet to be seen.
 Therefore, it is actions like these that, when assembled, create a major threat to the sustainability of American ecosystems and economies, regardless of their political affiliations.

-While it is very difficult to spin the news regarding certain aspects of climate change as a positive, it does occur – many are celebrating the opening of new Arctic shipping routes.
+While it is very difficult to spin the news regarding certain aspects of climate change as a positive, it does occur – many are celebrating the opening of new Arctic shipping routes to deliver products.
 Others, most notably O&G conglomerates, are anticipating the ability to explore for natural resources in environments previously unimaginable.
-This is an untenably precarious scenario to be anticipating and all global citizens should vocalize their displeasure with the status quo in regards to energy provision and demand sustainable generation in concert with environmental conservation and remediation.
+This is an untenable scenario to be anticipating and all global citizens should vocalize their displeasure with the status quo in regards to energy provision and demand sustainable generation in concert with environmental conservation and remediation.